matin91/Parrot/README.md

 ## Change Log

-As of July 2017, PosTrainer has been drastically refactored.
+As of July 2017, Parrot has been drastically refactored.
 Changes include:
 - Removal of Reminder Objects and references to Reminders.
 This Decision was made based on the ambiguity between a Reminder and an Alarm.
 No need for two names that have the same data.
 - Overhaul of my RxJava 2 Implementation.
 Now uses CompositeDisposable with Observables created via UseCases.
 - Generally UI Improvements